jgraham0325/land-register-api-docs/docs/api-documentation/V1.15/index.md

     Update your passwords for API accounts on a sensible schedule.
   </li>
   <li>
-    Do not store or send passwords or tokens in plain text.
+    Do not store or send passwords and tokens in plain text.
   </li>
   <li>
     See the <a href="#jwt">JWT</a> section for full details on authentication.